moon-up/moon-sdk-kotlin/docs/AaveApi.md

 <a id="userReserveData"></a>
 # **userReserveData**
-> AccountControllerResponse userReserveData(authorization, name, aaveInput)
+> AaveReservesAPIResponse userReserveData(authorization, name, aaveInput)